johannesegger/GetIt/docs/challenges/branches/feed-the-turtle-part-2.md

 1. Check if the food is below the scene bottom and if so, move it back to the top with another random x coordinate.

 That's it.
-In the next part we'll finish this series by adding points, lives and doing some polishing.
+In the next part we'll finish this series by adding a score, lives and doing some polishing.